National-Clinical-Cohort-Collaborative/short-course-2024-january/README.md

 | [5.
 Analyzing Data Curated from N3C:<br>A Replication Study](sessions/session-5#readme)   |                       |  |
 | [6.
 N3C Policies and Procedures:<br>From Access to Publication](sessions/session-6#readme)|                       |  |

-* Live class sessions are not consented for public use, enquire for access
+(1) Live class sessions are not consented for public use, enquire for access

 Assets For Instructors
 -------

-* Google Drive in the ETDT:<br><https://drive.google.com/drive/folders/1UNMwP97YAHPuK_RFB1ufU48SK5gx6C6r>
 * 2022 short course:<br><https://github.com/National-COVID-Cohort-Collaborative/short-course-2022-june>

 Installing package